 Just before dusk, a large stash of ancient artifacts was discovered.
 Instead of starting the morning by examining and cataloging the artifacts, you drew the short straw and had to make a routine supply run into town.

 Upon your return, you realize something went terribly wrong.
 The other members who stayed behind at the dig site are lying outside of the field office, barely conscious and near death.
 Now it’s up to you to figure out what caused this sickness and help the team before it’s too late.

 Your fellow archaeologists are barely holding on, so your time inside the field office is limited.
-Work together to look for clues and solve the puzzles.
-Now it’s time to get to work.
-They are all counting on you.
+They are all counting on you, so get to work.

 Our Escape Rooms

 Other options on the market exist on two ends of the spectrum: do-it-yourself (DIY) escape rooms and full franchises.
 DIY rooms typically have basic themes, second-hand furniture, and lots of padlocks for puzzles.
 There’s nothing wrong with padlocks, as they have their place in certain rooms.
 But you have to give your guests more than just padlocks if you want them to come back .
 On the other hand, franchises require unnecessary franchise fees and royalties.
 This means you pay for the privilege of giving away a chunk of your revenue.

 Neither of these models work well for family entertainment centers, which is where our rooms come into play – pun intended!
 We deliver turnkey, fully themed escape room experiences.
 Your guests get a room that’s better than a franchise, and you don’t have to pay the extra fees.
 You keep all the money you make.
 Our immersive rooms create a far better experience than any DIY room because we focus on theme-appropriate, Gen 3 puzzles.
 These puzzles create the unforgettable “WOW” moments throughout the entire experience, not just one grand finale piece.